TinyTen/MA/README.md

 ### Content
  - Data and images for the streamlit app are in the folder "Code".
  - The streamlit.py and all pages are in the subfolder "Streamlit".
  - Jupyter Notebooks with the different stages of the visualization development can be found in the folder "Code" as well.
 These files are named **PageX_NameofSection_IterationY** and contain loading of data, data preprocessing, and several versions and drafts of visualizations.
-Most data needed to be stored as .xlsx - files since the database is connected to different sources via ontologies.
-The corresponding owl-files are not contained in the repo and therefore the data cannot and should not be directely read from the database draft.

 ### Usage of the Streamlit app